bendardenne/battleship/ideas.md

 # Code

-- GridWindows can be refs?
+- size_t / int issues
 - Should Grid manage the placing?
 - Cleaner color use
 - Use smart pointers
 - Check usages of references / pointers / pass-by-value / etc.
 - Check const
-- Valgrind
 - Use namespaces?
 - Use doxygen
+- Unit tests

 # Functionalities